What you need to know

 Start small: Need to pay off a few loans?
 Tackle the loan that has the highest interest rate first.
 Another resource at your disposal is Kashable, a newly expanded short-term loan program that can help you cover unexpected expenses or consolidate credit card debt with a lower interest rate.

 Build up: Consider an all-cash diet.
 Try paying for everything in cash for one week – no cards allowed!
 Becoming more aware of your money can help you prevent debt from building up…and being stuck with high interest rates.

 Knowledge is power when it comes to managing your health care costs, and information is readily available.

 Start small: Knowing which medical plan you’re in can help you save.
 What’s covered?
 Is your doctor in-network?
 Need surgery?
 Consider getting a free second opinion from Teladoc medical experts.
 And remember, all in-network preventive care is covered 100%.

-Build up: If you’re a Cigna medical plan member with a Health Savings Account or a Flexible Spending Account, try keeping track of your health expenses with the Smart-Choice Accounts mobile app.
+Build up: If you have a Flexible Spending Account, try keeping track of your health expenses with the Smart-Choice Accounts mobile app.

 Plan and save for your future

 Having cash on hand for unexpected events or future splurges is a smart money move and can bring peace of mind.